betheden/hebrew-grammar/content/infinitive_absolute.rst

   **and-placing** [dir.obj]-him over whole\_land-of Egypt
   Pharaoh **put** him over all the land of Egypt.

-The following example shows the infinitive absolute functioning as an emphatic command (either direct or indirect).
+The following example shows an infinitive absolute functioning as an emphatic command (either direct or indirect).

 .. csv-table:: Example: EXO 20:8